 Garmin wearables are a great example of where fitness trackers and smartwatches are heading.
 They follow us around 24/7 monitoring and checking that everything is in order.
 But they also allow us to switch to a specific sports mode when needed.

 It is of little surprise that the company offers a range of products for water sports.
 For example, their Vivoactive range is proving very popular amongst swimmers.
-However for the out and out water sport fanatic, the Fenix model is a stunning addition to your arsenal.
+However for the out and out water sport fanatic, the Fenix or high-end Forerunner models are stunning additions to your arsenal.

 Then there are products such as Rip Curl’s Search GPS (view on Amazon).
 This is a watch specifically designed for surfers.
 It can count waves, track speeds, distances, local tides and distances travelled.

 But realistically, not all of us can afford tailor made products for each sport, or higher end smart devices.
 This is why the more ‘budget’ end of the market is starting to catch on.
 Fitbit’s Flex 2 is one such device.
 It comes with water resistance and can be used when swimming.
-The recently released Ionic and Versa are a step up for the company, its first fully fledged smartwatches that are water-resistant, too.
+The Versa is a step up for the company, its first fully fledged smartwatches that are water-resistant, too.

 This article wouldn’t be complete if we didn’t mention the Apple Watch.
-Series 4 is just out and it brings a host of new features such as an ECG monitor, watching out for trips and falls, keeping tabs on low/high heart rate and irregular heart rate alerts.
+Its most recent iteration brings a host of new features such as an ECG monitor, watching out for trips and falls, keeping tabs on low/high heart rate and irregular heart rate alerts.
 Nothing new in terms of water sports but the device does take across all the great H2O features of its predecessor.